What are Avulsion Fractures: From Injury to Healing

 - Final Phase: The final phase aims to return the patient to full activity levels, including sports or other high-impact activities.

-Prevention of Avulsion Fractures
+What is the Prevention of Avulsion Fractures?

 Preventing avulsion fractures involves a combination of proper training, equipment, and awareness.
 Some effective prevention strategies include: